To help provide more focused undergraduate training in anthropology with real-world

 Application Process:

-DEADLINE: May 6, 2022 (If deadline falls on a holiday or weekend, the due date will
+DEADLINE: May 12, 2023 at 12pm (If deadline falls on a holiday or weekend, the due

 For questions, please contact Monica Rodriguez at monicar2@uci.edu